Skylar-Ennenga/Backendcore_week1_day2/readme.txt

-This is my reposirty for my Back end core week 1 Day 2.
+This is my repository for my Backend Core Week 1 Day 2.